 Club members attend several national and local meetings and make sure that heritage and historic issues are identified and discussed.

-CRT and its Partnership Boards - several club members, in their own right, are Trustees or members of CRT's local Partnership Boards, Navigation Advisory Group, Freight Advisory Group, Heritage Advisory Group.
+CRT's Council and Regional Advisory Boards - several club members, in their own right, are elected/nominated members of CRT's Council, or nominated members of Regional Advisory Boards, Navigation Advisory Group, Freight Advisory Group, Heritage Advisory Group.

 CRT's National Users' Forum (NUF) - the aim of the Forum is to keep the principal users of the waterways up-to-date with strategic developments within the Trust and an additional way for national bodies to feedback on issues of national importance to their members.
 It meets twice a year, usually in February and September.